fiscal-institutions/fiscal-institutions.github.io/README.md

 *Cite as*

+Belling, Daniel.
+2019. *A New Dataset on the Political Independence of Fiscal Monitoring Institutions*.
+European Political Science, pp. 1-18.
+Available at https://bit.ly/2YRcFru.

 Belling, Daniel, 2019, *Comparative Independent Fiscal Institutions Dataset*.
 School of Politics and International Relations, University of Kent.
 Available at https://fiscal-institutions.github.io/